feilipu/NASCOM_BASIC_4.7/README.md

  - The serial interface is configured for 115200 baud with 8n2 setting and RTS hardware handshake.
  - ACIA 6850 interrupt driven serial I/O supporting the hardware double buffer, together with a large receive buffer of 255 bytes, to allow efficient pasting of Basic into the editor.
 The receive RTS handshake shows full before the buffer is totally filled to allow run-on from the sender.
+ - A serial and memory sanity self check is undertaken on startup, to ensure that I/O and RAM is available and is working.
  - Interrupt driven serial transmission, with a 63 Byte buffer, to ensure the CPU is not held waiting during transmission.
  - A `RST`, `INT0`, and `NMI` RAM redirection jump table, starting in RAM at `0x8000`, enables the important RST instructions and interrupt vectors to be reconfigured by the user.
- - These ROMs provides both an Intel HEX `HLOAD` function and software `RESET` function.
+ - These ROMs provides both an Intel HEX `HLOAD` statement and software `RESET` statement.
 This allows you to easily upload Z80 (or 8085) assembly or compiled C programs, and then run them as described.
-The `HLOAD` function automatically adjusts the upper RAM limit for Basic and enters the program origin into the `USR` location.
+The `HLOAD` statement automatically adjusts the upper RAM limit for Basic and enters the program origin into the `USR` location.
+ - Added `MEEK` and `MOKE` statements allow bulk memory to be examined in 16 byte blocks, and support continuous editing (assembly language entry) of memory.
+Addresses and values can be entered as signed decimal integers, or as hexadecimal numbers using the `&` keyword.
+ - The standard `WIDTH` command has been extended to support setting the column width using `WIDTH I,J` where`J` is the comma column width.
-  - Instruction and code flow tuning result in approximately 10% to 12% faster execution.
+ - Instruction and code flow tuning result in faster execution.
  - Support for the Am9511A APU Module provides a 3x to 5x faster execution of assembly or C floating point programs.

 ### RC2014 Mini, Micro, Classic: 32kB MS Basic

 This ROM works with the Mini, Micro, and Classic versions of the RC2014, with 32k of RAM.

 This is the ROM to choose if you want fast I/O from a standard RC2014, together with the capability to upload and run C or assembly programs from within MS Basic.
-This ROM provides both Intel `HLOAD` function and a `RST`, `INT0`, and `NMI` RAM JumP Table, starting at `0x8000`.
+This ROM provides both the `HLOAD`, `RESET`, `MEEK`, `MOKE` statements, and a `RST`, `INT0`, and `NMI` RAM Jump Table, starting at `0x8000`.
 This allows you to upload Assembly or compiled C programs, and then run them as described.

 ### RC2014 Plus: 56kB MS Basic using __64kB RAM Module__